South Vietnam: First Republic (1955–1963)

 In October 1956 Diệm, with US prodding, launched a land reform program restricting rice farm sizes to a maximum of 247 acres per landowner with the excess land to be sold to landless peasants.
 More than 1.8m acres of farm land would become available for purchase, the US would pay the landowners and receive payment from the purchasers over a six-year period.
 Land reform was regarded by the US as a crucial step to build support for the nascent South Vietnamese government and undermine communist propaganda.

 The North Vietnamese Communist Party approved a "people's war" on the South at a session in January 1959 and this decision was confirmed by the Politburo in March.
 In May 1959, Group 559 was established to maintain and upgrade the Ho Chi Minh trail, at this time a six-month mountain trek through Laos.
 About 500 of the "regroupees" of 1954 were sent south on the trail during its first year of operation.

 Diệm attempted to stabilise South Vietnam by defending against Việt Cộng activities.
-He launched an anti-communist denunciation campaign (Tố Cộng) against the Việt Cộng and military campaigns against three powerful group – the Cao Đài, Hòa Hảo and the Bình Xuyên organised crime syndicate whose military strength combined amounted to approximately 350,000 fighters.
+He launched an anti-communist denunciation campaign (Tố Cộng) against the Việt Cộng and military campaigns against three armed groups (known then as "sects") – the Cao Đài, the Hòa Hảo, and the Bình Xuyên organised crime syndicate whose military strength combined amounted to approximately 350,000 fighters.

 By 1960 the land reform process had stalled.
 Diệm had never truly supported reform because many of his biggest supporters were the country's largest landowners.
 While the US threatened to cut aid unless land reform and other changes were made, Diệm correctly assessed that the US was bluffing.

 Throughout this period, the level of US aid and political support increased.
 In spite of this, a 1961 US intelligence estimate reported that "one-half of the entire rural region south and southwest of Saigon, as well as some areas to the north, are under considerable Communist control.
 Some of these areas are in effect denied to all government authority not immediately backed by substantial armed force.
 The Việt Cộng's strength encircles Saigon and has recently begun to move closer in the city."
 The report, later excerpted in The Pentagon Papers, continued: "Many feel that [Diem] is unable to rally the people in the fight against the Communists because of his reliance on virtual one-man rule, his tolerance of corruption extending even to his immediate entourage, and his refusal to relax a rigid system of public controls."